Print

 Instructions

-1. Preheat the oven to 350˚F (175°C).
-Line a 9×9 inch (23x23cm) square baking pan with baking parchment and set aside.
-Fry the bacon for the batter and topping and let drain on a paper towel.
+1. Preheat the oven to 180°C (350°F).
+Line a square baking pan* (23x23cm) with baking parchment and set aside.
+Fry the bacon for the batter and topping and let it drain on a paper towel.

 2. In a large bowl mix the butter and sugars until light and fluffy.
 Add the egg and vanilla extract and mix until well combined.
-Mix the flour with baking soda and add together with the beer to the bowl – mix until well combined.
+Combine the flour with baking soda and add it together with the beer to the bowl.
+Mix until well combined.
 Add the chopped bacon and chocolate chips and fold in.
 Transfer to the baking pan.
-The dough is quite thick, so you have to press it into the form and the edges.
-Smooth out the top and bake for 24-26 minutes – the edges should have a bit of a golden color.
-Take out of the oven and let cool down completely in the pan.
+The dough is quite thick, so you have to press it into the pan.
+Smooth out the top and bake the base for the cookie bars for about 24-26 minutes – the edges should get a bit of color.
+Take it out of the oven and let it cool down completely in the pan.

-3. Add the caramels and beer to a small saucepan and heat up until the caramels are melted – don’t go to high with the temperature, or the caramel will burn.
-Let bubble over low heat for about 5-8 minutes – you need a thick mixture but it should be still a bit liquidy, so don’t overcook it ;)
+3. Add the caramels and beer to a small saucepan and heat up until the caramels are melted – don’t go too high with the temperature, or the caramel will burn.
+Let the mixture bubble over low heat for about 5-8 minutes.
+You want to create a thick caramel sauce that is still spreadable, so don’t overcook it.

-4. Cut the fried bacon into small pieces, crush the potato chips and salted pretzels a bit, so you have (not too) small pieces.
+4. Cut the bacon into small pieces, and crush the potato chips and salted pretzels a bit so you have (not too) small pieces.
 Mix with the bacon and chocolate chips and set aside.

-5. When the cookie is cooled, spread the beer caramel evenly on top.
-Spread the peanut butter on top of that (works best with a small spatula or the back of a spoon) and sprinkle with the potato chips-pretzel-bacon-chocolate-chip mixture.
-Press a bit into the caramel and let cool down.
+5. As soon as the cookie bar base has cooled, spread the beer caramel evenly on top.
+Spread the peanut butter on top as well (works best with a small spatula or the back of a spoon) and sprinkle everything with the potato-chips-pretzel-bacon-chocolate-chips mixture.
+Press a bit into the caramel and let cool down completely.

-6. Take the big cookie out of the pan and cut into bars – drizzle with melted chocolate and serve.
+6. Take out of the pan and cut into twelve squares/bars.
+Drizzle everything with melted chocolate to your liking and serve.

 Notes